semaphoreci/docs/docs/docs-contributing/CONTRIBUTING.md

    If you don't respond to reviewer feedback, your pull request is likely to be deemed inactive and closed.

+8. Click the `preview` tab in the PR description form, select `Documentation` template and create the pull request after filling in the description.

-8. Wait for the minimum required approvals, then merge your pull request as soon as possible.
+9. Wait for the minimum required approvals, then merge your pull request as soon as possible.

 ## Next Steps